WHAT is a REVOCABLE LIVING TRUST AGREEMENT? Form

 -

-What is a revocable living trust in Colorado?
+What is a revocable living trust agreement and how does it work?

-A revocable living trust in Colorado is a legal document that allows you to place your assets in a trust for your benefit during your lifetime.
-It offers flexibility as you can modify or revoke it at any time.
-This type of trust helps avoid probate, ensuring a smoother transition of your assets upon your death.
+A revocable living trust agreement is a legal document that allows you to create a trust during your lifetime, where you can manage your assets.
+With this agreement, you retain control over the trust assets and can modify or revoke it at any time.
+This arrangement helps in avoiding probate, ensuring a smoother transition of your assets upon your passing.

 -